Flag of Nepal

+The flag of Nepal is a non-quadrilateral flag of red, white, and blue colour.
+It is used as both the state and civil flag of Nepal.
+It is the only non-rectangular national flag in the world.
+The flag's unique shape is a combination of three single trapeze, and is known as a double-pennon.
+The red colour of the field represents bravery and Nepal's national flower, the rhododendron, while the blue colour of the border represents peace.

 The current flag was adopted on 16 December 1962, along with the formation of a new constitutional government.
 Shankar Nath Rimal, a civil engineer, standardised the flag on the request of King Mahendra.
 It borrows from the original, traditional design, used throughout the 19th and 20th centuries, and is a combination of the two individual pennons used by rival branches of the ruling dynasty.
+Until 1962, the flag's emblems, both the sun and the crescent moon, had human faces, but they were removed to modernise the flag.

 History

-Historically, triangular shape of the flag in the south Asian region was very common since it was compact in size so the flag furled even with the lowest wind, thus making it visible over long distances.
+Historically, triangular shaped flags in South Asia were very common, since it was compact in size so the flag furled even with the lowest wind, thus making it visible over long distances.
 The traces of triangular flags could be found in Hinduism.
 The flag's history is vague and there are no specific accounts of its creator.
-Nepal has historically used both quadrilateral flag as well as non quadrilateral flag throughout its history.
+Nepal has historically used both quadrilateral flags as well as non-quadrilateral flags throughout its history.